elabuel-o/d3-graphics/README.md

 ## Data visualization with javascript

-Using javascript libaries in order to visualize data in the web.
+Using javascript libraries in order to visualize data in the web.